New Mexico Lobos men's basketball: Dave Bliss (1988–1999)

 The 1993–94 Lobos were picked in preseason polls to finish fifth in the WAC after losing their three leading players to graduation.
-Senior Greg Brown, a 5–7 point guard from Albuquerque High, produced a monumental season, though, leading the Lobos to their first regular season WAC title in 16 years.
+Senior Greg Brown, a 5 ft 7in point guard from Albuquerque High, produced a monumental season, though, leading the Lobos to their first regular season WAC title in 16 years.
 Brown averaged 19.3 points a game, scoring over 30 four times, often in pivotal games, with a season-best 42; junior Marlow White averaged 17, senior Notch Neves 13, and promising freshman Charles Smith added over ten a game.
 The Lobos again relied on three-point shooting, attempting the most threes in school history while making nearly ten a game, leading the WAC.
 The Lobos started 11–2, with both losses to New Mexico State in close, exciting games.
 The team was undefeated at home in conference and won a key road game at BYU to seal the league championship, led by a torrent of points from Brown.
 They lost in the conference tournament but received a berth in the NCAA tournament as a ten-seed facing Virginia.
 The Lobos built a 15-point lead early in the second half, but their shooting touch again disappeared, missing their last ten three-pointers.
 Smith led with 20 points, but the rest of the team shot a combined 29%, including 18% from three-point range.
 Virginia scored the last eight points of the game to take the lead, and the Lobos missed three shots at tying the game in the last 12 seconds, finishing the season at 23–8.
 White was named All-WAC and Bliss was WAC Coach of the Year; Brown was named All-WAC and WAC Player of the Year.
-Brown also won the Frances Pomeroy Naismith Award, given to the nation's top senior under six feet tall and gained an All-American Honorable Mention.Greg Brown, New Mexico Athletics Official Site.
+Brown also won the Frances Pomeroy Naismith Award, given to the nation's top senior under six feet tall and gained an All-American Honorable Mention.
 Bliss stated, "[a]s a coach, I have never compromised more of my offensive principles than while coaching Greg Brown.
 Because his best play is to dribble down the court and shoot it.
-Everybody knows that's not a great basketball play, but for us it was terrific."Brown is now head basketball coach at Volcano Vista High in Albuquerque.
-Will Webber, New High School Hires Hoops Coach, Albuquerque Journal, March 23, 2007.
+Everybody knows that's not a great basketball play, but for us it was terrific."